If you currently work at a Tesco store, or worked there within the last 6 years, you may be eligible to join an ongoing equal pay claim.

 If you choose to proceed, you’ll complete your registration with the law firm.
 They’ll handle your claim on a no-win, no-fee basis and keep you updated every step of the way.*

-No. While it is likely that the difference in pay is due to gender, both men and women can join the Tesco equal pay claim as long as they meet the eligibility criteria.
+No. While it is likely that the difference in pay is due to gender, both men and women may be able to join the Tesco equal pay claim as long as they meet the eligibility criteria.

 In the UK, if a group of people have experienced loss, or otherwise been harmed by an organisation’s law breaking, they can come together to fight for justice.
 Levelling the playing field when standing up to big businesses, group actions prove that there is strength in numbers.
 At Join the Claim, we bring consumers and law firms together to ensure these group actions are as powerful as possible.